Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 I am asking you to take Jesus’ side against evil.

-The terrorists of Black Lives Matter and the fascists of Antifa burn cities, loot stores, and kill people who hold opposing political and social views.
+The terrorists of Black Lives Matter and the fascists of Antifa burn cities and loot stores.
+They kill people who hold opposing political and social views.

 If you speak out against the social justice movement, you can expect the world to condemn you as a racist, bigot, or White supremacist.

-Are you going to let those who promote violence entertain you?
+Will you let those who promote violence entertain you?
 Will you give your time and money to people who condemn you as racist?

 Will you stay silent out of fear?